Here’s the story that may be one of your reasons why you need to install Ad-block on your browser.

 Usually, there’s also an option to black-list or white-list a site URL inside it.

-By default most of ad-block plugins will allow non-intrusive ads.
+By default, most of the ad-block plugins will allow non-intrusive ads.

-But there's also an option to completely block all of ads on the site you visited.
+But there’s also an option to completely block all of the ads on the site you visited.

-Therefore it's obvious that the first reason you want to install ad blocker is because you hate ads and you don't want to see them on the site you've visited no matter what.
+Therefore it’s obvious that the first reason you want to install ad blocker is that you hate ads and you don’t want to see them on the site you’ve visited no matter what.

 And here are the other reasons why you may need to put on an ad block on your most used web browser.